supernginx/flowplayer-plugins/flash/captions/trunk/README.txt

   Can be used to explicitly set the format of the caption data.
 If not specified the plugin tries to infer the format based on the caption data.
 - fixed issue #330
+- #449 check for empty captionType property here for manual or embedded cuepoints.

 3.2.3
 -----